phapi/middleware-mistake/readme.md

 ```

+See the [configuration documentation](http://phapi.github.io/started/configuration/) for more information about how to configure the integration with the Phapi Framework.

 ## Phapi
 This middleware is a Phapi package used by the [Phapi Framework](https://github.com/phapi/phapi).
 The middleware are also [PSR-7](https://github.com/php-fig/http-message) compliant and implements the [Phapi Middleware Contract](https://github.com/phapi/contract).